symplyelah/Ifeoma-Egbogah/content/blog/English-Premier-League-Ranking-Series/03-Ranking-of-Managers-Using-Empirical-Bayes/Empirical-Bayes-Estimation.md

 ## Distribution of the Raw Winning Average

-We will begin by looking at the distribution of the raw winning averages of the managers.
-Examining a distribution is usually done using by plotting a histogram.
-Based on the graph the beta distribution looks like is a good choice for our prior distribution and also our data is binomial.
+To start, we will analyze the raw winning averages of the managers by observing their distribution, typically accomplished by creating a histogram.
+After reviewing the histogram, we can conclude that the beta distribution is a suitable option for both our prior distribution and our binomial data.

 {{< panelset class = "greetings" >}}
 {{< panel name = "Raw Winning Average Distribution of Managers" >}}